 Featured content, part of a carousel.
 Controls are above the content.

-Australia’s six Commonwealth national parks protect some of the country’s most stunning natural areas and Aboriginal heritage.
+Australia’s six Commonwealth National Parks, the Australian National Botanic Gardens and 58 Commonwealth Marine Reserves protect some of the country’s most stunning natural areas and Aboriginal heritage.
 They are managed by Parks Australia.

 Australian National Botanic Gardens